conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 The first part is only incidental and relatively simple to accomplish with libraries.

 The second part is the meat of it.
-It has two sub-steps: prepreocessing and song generation (in that order).
+It has two sub-steps: *prepreocessing* and the actual *song generation* (in that order).

 **Pre Processing**